 Is your crypto wallet safe?
-Discover how Solana is preparing for the quantum threat! - YaNoticias
+Discover how Solana is preparing for the quantum threat! - YANoticias

 – **Optional Feature**: Requires proactive choice which may lead to inconsistent use among the user base.

-– **Potential Learning Curve**: Users may need to familiarize themselves with new features and processes.
+– **Potential Learning Curve**: Users may need to familiarise themselves with new features and processes.

 ### Market Insights and Trends